 The HyperAdapt is far from your everyday pair of running shoes.
 There aren’t any laces in the traditional sense, but instead embedded actuators that, in tandem with pressure monitors, delicately conform the shoe’s cushions to your foot’s shape.

 “When you step in, your heel will hit a sensor and the system will automatically tighten,” said Nike’s senior innovation chief and the project’s technical lead Tiffany Beers in a press release.
 From that baseline fit, you can fine-tune the shoe’s settings on the fly.
 “Then there are two buttons on the side to tighten and loose.
 You can adjust it until it’s perfect.”

 The HyperAdapt 1.0, a more more “technical” version than last year’s model and closer to the “sport” style of the shoes that Hatflied and Beers had originally envisioned, mark the self-tying technology’s first consumer debut.
-Beers says the shoes, in addition to eliminating the “slippage” and “pressure” problems associated with laces, pose a breakthrough solution for athletes’ ever-changing fitting needs.
-[They’re] an important step, because feet undergo an incredible amount of stress during competition.”
+Beers said that in eliminating the “slippage” and “pressure” problems associated with laces, the shoes represent a breakthrough solution for athletes. “[They’re] an important step, because feet undergo an incredible amount of stress during competition,” he said.

 Some might be put off by the HyperAdapt’s aesthetics, which include a bright, glowing light on the shoe’s underside that acts as a wireless charging point and indicates its charge level.
 But Hatfield implied that they won’t be the last self-fitting sneakers of Nike’s making.
 “It’s a platform, something that helps envision a world in which product changes as the athlete changes.”